-How can I finance a conservatory?
+How to finance a new conservatory

 Saving is best

-Using a credit card for part of the purchase
+Use a credit card for part of the purchase

 If you have a good credit score, you could be eligible for an interest-free credit card.
 This could be a good way of spreading the cost of a conservatory without paying anything extra – as long as you repay the total remaining balance before the interest-free period ends.

 If you don’t have an interest-free credit card, it could still make sense to put a portion of the cost on the plastic.
 If you spend over £100 with a credit card, you have the added protection with Section 75.
 This means that, if anything goes wrong, you could make a claim back with your credit provider.